 The CEO and executives leave these meetings informed and better aware of the concerns and challenges of their employees.
 Employees typically appreciate the effort and opportunity to hear from and ask questions in a more intimate setting than the common and much larger town hall meetings.

-New Employee Orientation with the Executives:
+New Employee Orientation With the Executives

-One software firm I encountered set up a monthly lunch meeting where the executives and new employees met and shared backgrounds and got to know each other.
+One software firm set up a monthly lunch meeting where the executives and new employees met and shared backgrounds and got to know each other.
 This was a nice, low-cost method of breaking the ice with new employees and helping them feel comfortable engaging with the firm's top management.

 As time progressed, the program was expanded to include all employees.
 As the company grew, the executives each took responsibility for meeting with a set number of employees to ensure that every person had a chance to join a lunch once per year.

 An example that highlighted the importance of this event was when a new employee looked at the person next to her and asked, "What do you do here."
 The individual answered, "I'm the CEO, and I am interested in what you think I should do."
-They had a great laugh and good exchange of ideas.
+They had a great laugh and a good exchange of ideas.

-Establishing a CEO and Executive Lunch Program:
+Establishing a CEO and Executive Lunch Program

 The logistics of a Lunch with the CEO program depend on the size, location, and culture of the company.
 Sample programs are described below.
 Elements from these examples can be rearranged to create a "Lunch with the CEO" program that is appropriate for your company.